wangp/pushpull/README.md

 ========

 plugsink is a bidirectional IMAP/Maildir synchronisation tool.
-It synchronises one IMAP folder with one Maildir folder in a single run.
+It synchronises one IMAP folder with one Maildir folder, then optionally waits for a change to either the IMAP folder (using the IDLE command) or to the Maildir folder (using the inotify API) before synchronising again.
 I wrote it for me, but you might like it, too.

 **WARNING**: Use at your own risk.

-I use plugsink to synchronise my GMail account, and during development usually test against a Dovecot server in a virtual machine.
-Beyond that, it has not received any testing with any other IMAP server.
-Do your own testing and read the source code.
+plugsink is known to work with GMail, and was tested against Dovecot during its earlier development.
+I don't know if anyone else uses it, or has tested it with other IMAP servers. plugsink does not send the EXPUNGE command (yet) so it should not permanently delete your mail from the IMAP server, nonetheless I suggest you do your own testing.
+And read the source code.

 Requirements